kubernetes/enhancements/keps/sig-autoscaling/5030-attach-limit-autoscaler/README.md

 ###### How does this feature react if the API server and/or etcd is unavailable?

+This feature has no special interaction with respect to API server and/or etcd availability.
+If API server is unavailable typical limitations that apply to kube-scheduler and cluster-autoscaler should apply.

 ###### What are other known failure modes?

+Following are some of the failure modes for this feature:

+- Detection: kube-scheduler is unable to schedule pods to nodes that don't have CSI driver and for some reason scheduling such pods is expected behaviour.
+  Mitigation: Cluster-Admin should not set `PreventPodSchedulingIfMissing` to `true` for such drivers.
+- Detection: After the feature is enabled in both kube-scheduler and cluster-autoscaler(CAS) and assuming `PreventPodSchedulingIfMissing` is enabled, if bunch of pods that require volume are forever in pending state without triggering automatic scale-up in CAS.
+  Mitigation: Generally this means something in CAS is broken when it is trying to scale-up and fit pending pods on new templated nodes it creates.
+Cluster-Admin should gather logs and disable `PreventPodSchedulingIfMissing` temporarily, because this will at least let the pods get scheduled albeit without counting number of required nodes accurately.

 <!--
 For each of them, fill in the following information by copying the below template: